johnbillion/wp_mail/readme.md

 This document lists all of the situations where WordPress sends an email, along with how to filter or disable each email.

-This list was last updated for WordPress 5.3.
+This list was last updated for WordPress 5.4 beta.

 ## Table of Contents